noirbizarre/ensure.nvim/README.md

 ```

 All dependencies are optional as `ensure.nvim` will detect installed plugin.
-But you can explicitely declare them to make sure they are installed:
+But you can explicitly declare them to make sure they are installed:

 ```lua
     {